maxnd/mxMarkEdit/README.md

 - Paste the content of the clipboard temporarily in a new paragraph in the current document.
 - Select the citation and copy it the clipboard with the shortcut `Meta + Opt + C`.
 - Paste the citation in the B1 column of a new row in the grid; all the data fill properly the following cells; the titles will be included among the italics markers if they do not begin and end with quotation marks.
-- Check the name of the author(s) for bibliography and footnotes, and in the B1 and C1 columns and the short title in the E1 column.
+- Check the name of the author(s) for bibliography and footnotes in the B1 and C1 columns, and the short title in the E1 column.
 - Add the key in the A1 column and use the shortcut `Meta + Ctrl + K` to make it unique.

 Finally, it's possible to keep and update all the bibliography in just one `.cvs` file in order to avoid scattering it in many files.
 Then it's easy to update the bibliographic tables of each other file in use with the latest version of data importing that main bibliographic file with the menu item `File - Import tables...`.